 Since customer acquisition pertains to the process of bringing new clients or customers to your business, a customer acquisition funnel helps customers to move smoothly through this process.

-This funnel is a tool that encourages prospects to engage with your business, moving through several stages to an end point: making a purchase and developing brand loyalty.
+This funnel is a tool that encourages prospects to engage with your business, moving through several stages to an endpoint: making a purchase and developing brand loyalty.
 Without a well-designed process, some prospects are inevitably going to fall by the wayside.
 A customer acquisition funnel will help you bring those numbers down, converting more prospects into customers and making sure your marketing budget goes further.

-Building a customer acquisition funnel should help you to visualise the customer journey.
+Building a customer acquisition funnel should help you to visualize the customer journey.
 Not all customers will view your products or services the same way, so your aim should be to understand how they move through the process of interacting with your brand, right through to the purchase.

 Why do you need a customer acquisition funnel?

 The customer acquisition funnel serves as a framework that will assist you in tracking and monitoring how effective the process of attracting and retaining customers is, and how you can make amendments to the process in order to continuously improve the end result.
-In this way you can attract, engage, convert and retain customers with minimum effort and expenditure ongoing.
+In this way, you can attract, engage, convert and retain customers with minimum effort and expenditure ongoing.

-By visualising or even mapping the customer journey, you can gain insights on customer actions and what happens in their minds.
+By visualizing or even mapping the customer journey, you can gain insights on customer actions and what happens in their minds.
 This gives an indication as to when and why a customer is more likely to buy your product or service.
 There are various stages in the buying process, including: